openwdl/wdl/SPEC.md

 * `file` and `x` are `input` declarations that will be evaluated when the workflow is invoked.
 * The call body provides inputs for the task values `x` and `f`.
 Note that `x` is used twice in the line `x = x`:
     * First: to name the value in the task being provided.
-This must reference an input declaration in the namespace of the called `task`.
+This must reference an input declaration in the namespace of the called task.
     * Second: as part of the input expression.
-This expression may reference any values in the current `workflow` scope.
+This expression may reference any values in the current workflow scope.
 * `z` is an output declaration that depends on the output from the `call` to `my_task`.
 It is not accessible from elsewhere outside the `output` section.

 Workflows can have block constructs - scatters and conditionals - that define nested scopes.
 A nested scope can have declarations, calls, and block constructs (which create another level of nested scope).
 The declarations and calls in a nested scope are visible within that scope and within any sub-scopes, recursively.